s-lilleker/drupal-module-iform-layout-builder/README.md

 winpty openssl rsa -pubout -in rsa_private.pem -out rsa_public.pem
 ```

-Save rsa_private.pem in the private file system folder.
+This will create 2 files, rsa_private.pem and rsa_public.key.
+Save rsa_private.pem in the Drupal
+private file system folder you created earlier.

 The contents of rsa_public.key needs to be saved into the website registration on the warehouse.